jcpinto54/TerminalTron/README.md

+###### All the documentation of this project was translated to Portuguese with Google Translate.
+I do not guarantee a mistake-free documentation :)

 # LPOO_78 - Tron Remake
-Nome do projeto: Tron Remake (Terminal Tron)
+Project name: Tron Remake (Terminal Tron)

-## Descrição:
+## Description:
-Jogo inspirado no Tron, em que cada jogador é um carro e que deixa um rasto com a sua cor por onde passa.
-Para vencer tem que fazer com que os outros jogadores atravessem o seu rasto.
+Game inspired by Tron, in which each player is a car and that leaves a trail with its color wherever it goes.
+To win you have to get the other players to cross your track.

 ![TronRemake](docs/Images/TronRemakeGIF.gif)